 Visual content is more than 40 times more likely to get shared across social media than any other time of content.
 The biggest websites, which interestingly create no content of their own are, unsurprisingly, social – with visual content-heavy Facebook and Facebook-owned Instagram leading the way.
 Facebook has reached 1.65 billion, and Instagram 500 million, in monthly active users.
 What’s more, 20% of all internet users use Instagram.

-What began as a kind of mood board of aspirational content, has now become a visual shopping list, with Pinterest pin creation up 75% and e-commerce getting involved, with the average order value of Pinterest users being $123.50 back in 2014, higher than reported for Facebook.
+What began as a kind of mood board of aspirational content, has now become a visual shopping list, with Pinterest pin creation up 75% and e-commerce getting involved, with the average order value of Pinterest being higher than Facebook.

 Monetising social media and attempting to create a community online are not new concepts.
 But, as a form of word-of-mouth marketing, social influencers sell.
 Some of the biggest Instagram influencers of 2016 shows how a powerful image can resonate with a fan community.
 When you note that 68% of Instagrammers between the ages of 13 and 24 interact with brands regularly on the platform, it’s a marketing tool not to be ignored.